mrkaleArduinoLib/gbj_tm1637/README.md

 	- **Default value**: 3

-<a id="prm_grids"></a>
+<a id="prm_digits"></a>
-- **grids**: Number of 7-segment LED digits to be controlled.
-Default value is aimed for clock LED display with 4 LEDs as well as for TM1636 driver.
+- **digits**: Number of 7-segment digital tubes to be controlled.
+Default value is aimed for clock display with 4 digits as well as for TM1636 driver.
 	- **Valid values**: 1 ~ 6 (according to attached LED display)
 	- **Default value**: 4 (for usual clock LED displays)